grantramsey/grantramsey.github.io/source/research.html.md

 # The evoText project

-Charles Pence and I are constructing a tool for the automated text mining and analysis of the corpus of evolutionary biology journal articles.
+Charles Pence and I are constructing a tool for the automated text mining and analysis of the evolutionary biology journal articles.
 The central question in this project is: What insight can we gain about the nature and history of evolutionary biology by applying text analysis tools from the digital humanities to the evolutionary biology literature?

 ## Website: